Boyos999/AdditionalSpawnSystem/README.md

 - highSecurity.json
   - Duplicate guard spawns
 - enhancedEncountersMQ.json
-  - WIP, spawn additional npcs in locations related to the Main Quest to make it more suitable to 2-4 player coop
+  - Spawn additional npcs in locations related to the Main Quest to make it more suitable to 2-4 player coop
+  - best used with creatureDuplication
+- enhancedEncountersFG.json
+  - WIP, spawn additional npcs in locations related to Fighter's Guild quests
   - best used with creatureDuplication
 - cliffRacerFly.json
   - For when you're playing with friends who don't know what a cliff racer is